jundalisay/spblist/content/en/material/principles/part-2/chapter-09.md

 {{< img src="/graphics/physics/constant.jpg" alt="Physics Constant" cap="Einstein has trapped humans away from advanced technology" >}}

-### Metric Tensor: The Simultaniety of Time Fallacy
+### Metric Tensor: The Simultaneity of Time Fallacy

 The flaw of using constants to create the shape of space, locking spatial reality in, is understandable error.